cargo-bins/cargo-binstall/HELP.md

    This option cannot be used with `--git`.
 * `--git <URL>` — Override how to fetch Cargo.toml package manifest.

-   This skip searching crates.io and instead clone the repository specified and runs as if `--manifest-path $cloned_repo` is passed to binstall.
+   This skips searching crates.io and instead clones the repository specified and runs as if `--manifest-path $cloned_repo` is passed to binstall.

    This option cannot be used with `--manifest-path`.
 * `--bin-dir <BIN_DIR>` — Path template for binary files in packages